Kippo raises $2 million for a dating app for gamers

 In some cases, users may not be looking for dates.
 They may just want someone to play with, and so many of the users get together without concern to location.
 They could be in different countries, but they can still get together just to play games, Park said.

-96% of Kippo users have filled out their entire profile using its interactive profile builder that highlights each personality through a variety of “cards.”
+Ninety-six percent of Kippo users have filled out their entire profile using its interactive profile builder that highlights each personality through a variety of “cards.”
 The most popular cards are This or That, Star Sign, and Myers–Briggs Type Indicator.

-93% of Kippo users go on a virtual date and play video games together before ever meeting in-person.
+Ninety-three percent of Kippo users go on a virtual date and play video games together before ever meeting in-person.
 That allows them to relieve some pressure from the awkwardness of dating, Park said.

 Steady growth